Leneord1/SWE4663_Group2_SPR25/README.md

 Avery B- Testing and QA <br />
 Kevin Dinh- UI/Database management- is doing both <br />
 Jes Crouch- UI/Database management- is doing both
-# THINGS LEFT TO DO
-- Update authentication logic with authentication systems  <br />
-- We need to get the program to work with the required databases  <br />
-- Add functionality to send/receive data from databases  <br />
-- Add a function to allow the user to press the Enter button to enter information <br />
-- Add function to add/remove projects <br />
-- Add ability to see and adjust project milestones <br />
-- Add functionality to add/remove users from projects <br />
-- Add user roles <br />
-- Better UI/UX- functions, but isn't pretty  <br />
-- Refactor to update the name to reflect project <br />
-- LAST THING TO DO: Create an executable File <br />
 # EXPLANATION
 The test login for the account information is <br />
 **ADMIN ACCOUNT** <br />